DOCA NVMe Emulation Application Guide

 Initialization

-The NVMe driver writes to the ASQ and ACQ registers to set up the admin SQ and admin CQ.
+The NVMe driver writes to the ASQ and ACQ registers to set up the Admin Submission Queue and Admin Completion Queue.

 The driver configures the controller by writing to the controller configuration (CC) register, setting parameters like memory page size, arbitration, and timeout values.